omanoble100/countryoma/README.md

 # Getting Started with Create React App

-This project UI/UX was gotten from (https://frontendmentor.com)
+This project UI/UX was gotten from (https://frontendmentor.com).

+Live site :

+In the project directory, you can run:

+### `npm start` to run code
 ![Frontpage](src/assets/img.jpg)

 Runs the app in the development mode.\
-Live site: [https://countryoma-git-main-omanoble100.vercel.app/](https://countryoma-git-main-omanoble100.vercel.app/) to view it in your browser.
+Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

 The page will reload when you make changes.\
-You may also see any lint errors in the console.\
+You may also see any lint errors in the console.